Contact Directly To Order

 A wonderful gift to bring in a thermos to a newborn mother!

-Basmati rice, unrefined sugar, ghee, ginger, cinnamon, nutmeg, ground black pepper, milk
+Ingredients: Basmati rice, unrefined sugar, ghee, ginger, cinnamon, nutmeg, ground black pepper, milk

 Recipe by Julia Jones in Nourishing Newborn Mothers